kubernetes/enhancements/keps/sig-apps/3850-backoff-limits-per-index-for-indexed-jobs/README.md

 when a user sets `maxFailedIndexes` as 10^6 the Job may complete if the indexes and consecutive, but the Job may also fail if the size of the object exceeds the limits due to non-consecutive indexes failing.

+### Skip uncountedTerminatedPods when backoffLimitPerIndex is used

+It's been proposed (see [link](https://github.com/kubernetes/kubernetes/pull/118009#discussion_r1263879848)) that when backoffLimitPerIndex is used, then we could skip the interim step of recording terminated pods in `.status.uncountedTerminatedPods`.

+**Reasons for deferring / rejecting**

+First, if we stop using `.status.uncountedTerminatedPods` it means that `.status.failed` can no longer track the number of failed pods.
+Thus, it would require a change of semantic to denote just the number of failed indexes.
+This has downsides:
+- two different semantics of the field, depending on the used feature
+- lost information about some failed pods within an index (some users may care to investigate succeeded indexes with at least one failed pod)

+Second, it would only optimize the unhappy path, where there are failures.
+Also, the saving is only 1 request per 500 failed pods, which does not seem essential.

 ## Infrastructure Needed (Optional)